nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 And let's do a quick plot of a `rhot_red` wavelength to see what the data looks like:

-<b> TODO: This plotting takes a long time, is there a better way to do this?

 ```{code-cell} ipython3
 dataset = xr.open_datatree(l1b_paths[0])
 dataset = xr.merge(dataset.to_dict().values())